Research

 This platform can be used to study the combustion characteristics of gaseous, liquid and solid fuels at conditions representative of heavy-duty, gas turbine and rocket engines.

-Flow Reactor
+High-Pressure Flow Reactor

 & Micro-GC Platform